Guntikiwritescode/YahuCode/LANGUAGE.md

 A number, two ways.
 OFFICIAL shows the lower press figure; ACTUAL shows the real one and names the maneuver — the smaller number is the one for the press.
-The figure stays **contested**: OFFICIAL is not corrected in place, it sits beside the truth (the lowballing maneuver).
+The figure stays **contested**: OFFICIAL is not corrected in place, it sits beside the truth.

 | OFFICIAL | ACTUAL |
 | --- | --- |